 - Developing and applying a holistic approach to eradicating child labour, particularly its worst forms, in selected regions of each country

-Main ActivitiesOutcome 1.
-Credible knowledge base on extent of child labour, its drivers and causes to inform the policies
+- Producing data and knowledge on child labour, its drivers and causes to inform policies and programmes

-- Building the capacity of national statistical organizations to collect data on child labour prevalence trends through regular Labour Force Surveys
+- Building the capacity of national and provincial bureaus of statistics to collect data on child labour prevalence and trends through regular Labour Force Surveys

-- Facilitating in development /strengthening of tools for Child Labour Monitoring Systems combined with the convergent delivery of social protection services for families vulnerable to child labour through engaging with workers organizations, civil society and local public administration
+- Strengthening community level Child Labour Monitoring Systems combined with the convergent delivery of social protection services for families vulnerable to child labour through engaging with workers organizations, civil society and local public administration

-- Advocating with business and Ministry of Trade and Commerce to eliminate child labour from supply chains
+- Advocating with businesses and enterprises to eliminate child labour from supply chains